 Osteosarcoma is the most common type of bone cancer among children, adolescents, and young adults.

-The disease usually occurs in the long bones, such as the arms (humerus), legs (femur/tibia), and pelvis.
+The disease usually occurs in the long bones, such as the arms (humerus), legs (femur and/or tibia), and pelvis.
 It rarely occurs in the jaw and fingers.
 It most often occurs at the ends of bones near growth plates, especially around the knees.

 Osteosarcoma cancer cells can also spread (metastasize) to other areas of the body.
 Most commonly, these cells spread to the lungs.
 However, bones, kidneys, the adrenal gland, the brain, and the heart can also be sites of metastasis.

-This form of cancer has also been linked to exposure to ionizing irradiation associated with radiation therapy for other types of cancer (e.g., Hodgkin and non-Hodgkin disease).
+This form of cancer has also been linked to exposure to ionizing irradiation associated with radiation therapy for other types of cancer (for example, Hodgkin and non-Hodgkin disease).

 The following are the most common symptoms of osteosarcoma.
 However, each child may experience symptoms differently.
 Symptoms may include, but are not limited to, the following:

 The symptoms of osteosarcoma may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

 In addition to a complete medical history and physical examination of your child, diagnostic procedures for osteosarcoma may include:

-Specific treatment for osteosarcoma will be determined by your child's physician based on:
+Specific treatment for osteosarcoma will be determined by your child's doctor based on:

 Treatment may include, but is not limited to, one or more of the following: